eprothro/perform-later/README.md

 SomeClass.do_work_later
 ```

-The class can declare that some deserialization should happen to put the object in the correct state when executing with data from the asyncronous bus.
+The class can declare that some deserialization should happen to put the object in the correct state when executing with data from the asynchronous bus.

 ```ruby
 class SomeClass